Armin-FalDiS/shadow-finance/README.md

 ### Mint
 mint(owner: address, amount: u64)

-this function serves as a mechanism to assign a user an arbitrary number of tokens, effectively creating a record of ownership.
+This function serves as a mechanism to assign a user an arbitrary number of tokens, effectively creating a record of ownership.
 Currently, anyone can utilize the mint function.
 Once the mint process is finalized, the total supply of the token will be adjusted accordingly, reflecting the newly issued tokens. mint has an upper limit of 100000 for its input the two variants of this functions for the tokens are:
 mint_armin
 mint_armout